mhite/extending-splunk-otel-distribution/extending-the-splunk-opentelemetry-distribution.md

 ### Edit source

-Because the `googlecloudpubsubreceiver` receiver and the `logstransform` processor are not enabled by default with the Splunk distribution, I will need to enable the components in the source code and create a custom build based upon these changes.
-I've provided `diff` examples below to illustrate the changes made along with screenshots highlighting the necessary changes.
+Because the `googlecloudpubsubreceiver` receiver is not enabled by default in the Splunk distribution, you will need to enable the component and create a custom build based upon these changes.
+I've provided `diff` examples below to illustrate the changes.

 #### `internal/components/components.go`